iamnaveenpaul/website/_posts/2019-11-21-evereything-you-should-know-about-js-variables.md

 Represents the intentional absence of any object value — MDN

-Null is like something when we typically say ‘it has no value’.
+`null` is like something when we typically say ‘it has no value’.

 In JS, if a variable has no value, it is ‘null’.
 It is used when something returning from a function doesn’t yield any results.